Director of Finance

 In September of 2000, Mr. McPhee negotiated the sale of HealthFirst to Polar Electro OY, the world leader in real-time fitness and cardiovascular monitoring devices.
 After the acquisition by Polar, Mr. McPhee continued to serve as CEO of the HealthFirst division and became a senior member of the North American mangement team ultimately responsible for all sales under the Polar brand in the United States.
 He grew HealthFirst revenue by 48% per year, established HealthFirst sales into 12 other countries and grew Polar US revenue in excess of 15% annually over the next four years.

 Building on his health management experience, McPhee founded Nuvita in 2006.
 Nuvita is a technology services company focused on reducing health care related costs by reducing the claims associated with lifestyle related disease.
-In addition, McPhee is the Chairman of the Board of AltaView Technologies and on the Board of Boomtime.
+In addition, McPhee is on the Boards of boomtime and Nuvita Professional.
 He has been a partner of Verge Fund since its inception.

 In 2007, Mr. McPhee, along with Mr. Bice and another partner, purchased and refurbished the historic J.S.
 Brown Building in downtown Albuquerque to become a new, long-term home for the Partnership, the previous Verge funds and several portfolio companies.
 Re-branded as the Verge building, it provides three important services to the previous Verge funds and to the Partnership: (1) it creates a close working environment between the Principals and the portfolio investments, allowing for the Principals to efficiently work with those companies on a day-to-day basis; (2) it creates a high-energy, entrepreneurial environment conductive to the creation of technology start-up companies; and (3) it provides strong leverage for the Fund's investments by cutting the costs in time and money required for a company to get started and keep growing during its critical early phases, allowing for the Fund's dollars to be focused on building enterprise value.